ZAdamMac/Tapestry/Development/Testing/Documentation/TESTING.md

 Use of the Tapestry Testing Framework is not yet quite a fully-automated process, executable with a keyboard shortcut prior to commit.
 There's still no CI framework in place, either.

 Right now, the general path of testing Tapestry under TTF looks something like this:
-0. Create a virtual environment to isolate your test version of tapestry from broad (optional but highly recommended)
+0. Create a virtual environment to isolate your test version of tapestry from production/default, and set up a network.
 1. Package the current version of tapestry you're developing.
 2. Install Tapestry from this local package
 3. Run the tests

 The Python Documentation has [better information on using virtual environments than we could ever hope to produce.](https://docs.python.org/3/tutorial/venv.html)

+# 0. Setting Up for Network Testing
+In order to set up for network testing, you require a system where you can establish an SFTP service.
+Within that service you require two folders below chroot:

+- `drop`, which can be named anything.
+You set this value as SFTP Directory in the test config.
+The SFTP user you authenticate as must be able to read and write to this directory.
+- `unreadable`, which must be called such.
+The SFTP user you authenticate as should not be able to read or write to that directory.

+You should place a file containing a few bytes of arbitrary data within drop named `control-file.txt` which is used in the positive version of test_sftp_fetch.

 # 1. Packaging Tapestry
 Much like the Development Team would do in order to get ready to push a new version of Tapestry to PyPI, the source of the development version of tapestry can be packaged quite nicely.
 From a shell located at `Tapestry/Development/Source`, run: